Bilge Qaghan: Names

+Biography

 Early years

-He was born in 683, in the early years of the khaganate.
+Bilge Qaghan was born in 683, in the early years of the Second Turkic Khaganate.
 He campaigned alongside his father from early childhood.
-He was created as Tardush shad and given command over the western wing of the empire in 697 by Qapaghan.
-He managed to annihilate Wei Yuanzhong's army in 701 with his brother.
-He also reconquered Basmyl tribes in 703.
-He also subdued Yenisei Kyrgyz forces in 709, after their disobedience had to reconquer and kill their Qaghan in 710.
-He killed Türgesh khagan Suoge at Battle of Bolchu.
+He was made Tardush Shad and given command over the western wing of the khaganate in 697 by Qapaghan Qaghan.
+He annihilated Wei Yuanzhong's army in 701 with his brother.
+He also reconquered the Basmyl tribes in 703.
+He subdued Yenisei Kyrgyz forces in 709, after their disobedience he reconquered them and killed their qaghan in 710.
+He killed the Türgesh khagan Saqal at the Battle of Bolchu.

-In later years of Qapaghan, he had to fight four battles in a year starting from 714, resubduing tribes and nearly was killed in an ambush from Uyghur forces in 716.
+In the later years of Qapaghan's reign, he fought four battles in the span of a starting in 714, resubduing tribes, He was nearly was killed in an ambush from Uyghur forces in 716.

 Reign

-In 716, Qapaghan Qaghan, the second Qaghan, was killed in his campaign against the Toquz Oghuz alliance and his severed head was sent to Chang'an.
-Although his son Inel Khagan succeeded him, Bilgä's brother Kul Tigin and Tonyukuk carried out a coup d'état against Inel Qaghan.
-They killed him and made him Bilgä Qaghan.
+Qapaghan Qaghan was killed in 716 during his campaign against the Toquz Oghuz alliance with his severed head being sent to Chang'an.
+Although his son Inel Qaghan succeeded him, Bilge's brother Kul Tigin and Tonyukuk carried out a coup d'état against Inel Qaghan.
+They killed him and made him Bilge qaghan.
 His name literally means "wise king".

-He appointed his brother Kul Tigin to be Left Wise Prince, which made second most powerful person in realm.
-He re-subdued Huige in 716.
-He also appointed his father-in-law Tonyukuk to be Master Strategist.
+He appointed Kul Tigin as the Left Wise Prince, which made him the second most powerful person in the khaghanate.
+He re-subdued the Uyghurs in 716.
+He also appointed his father-in-law Tonyukuk as his master strategist.

-New reforms and stabilization of the regime, caused tribes that fled Tujue to come back.
-Tang chancellor Wang Jun, believing that the Göktürks who surrendered would try to flee back to the Göktürk state, suggested that they be forcibly moved into the heart of the empire to prevent them from doing so.
+New reforms and the stabilization of the regime, caused tribes that had fled the khaganate to come back.
+Tang chancellor Wang Jun, believing that the Göktürks who surrendered would try to flee back to the khaganate, suggested that they be forcibly moved into the heart of the empire to prevent them from doing so.
 Before Wang's suggestion could be acted upon, however, there was an uprising by the Göktürks who surrendered, under the leadership of Xiedie Sitai (𨁂跌思泰) and Axilan (阿悉爛).
-Xue and Wang tried to intercept them and dealt them defeats, but they were able to flee back to the Göktürk state anyway.
+Xue Ne and Wang tried to intercept them and dealt them defeats, but they were able to flee back to the khaghanate anyway.
 This defeat led to Xue Ne's retirement.